Your Pet, Our Passion.

 Tall and lean, resembling an oversized greyhound with a dense shaggy, somewhat wiry coat, and an aristocratic look that can turn to a goofy grin of pure silliness in seconds.
 They love their family and trusted visitors, but are generally standoffish with strangers, although never rude nor aggressive.

-They do take time to mature and are large, clumsy, idiotic puppies for some time, but the mature sensible Deerhound is an excellent family companion for the sighthound-experienced home.
+They do take time to mature and are large, clumsy, puppies for some time and will probably never have a reliable recall, but the mature sensible Deerhound is an excellent family companion for the sighthound-experienced home.

 With a strong and sturdy build, it’s no surprise that the Bernese Mountain Dog has made the list of big dogs.
-Their substantial build is covered by a smooth and silky coat, making them large and loveable!
-Their name refers to where they were bred, ‘Bern Canton’, a place in central Switzerland.
+Their substantial body is covered by a smooth and silky coat, making them large and loveable!
+Their name refers to where they were bred, ‘Bern Canton’, in central Switzerland.

 These big dogs stand at around 58-70cm (22-27 inches) and are 40-44kg in weight.
 Though the Bernese Mountain dog is large, this breed is calm in temperament and super affectionate.
-If you have children, this is a great dog to have because of their social and protective nature but given their size, will need a bit more training and a watchful eye.
+If you have children, this is a great dog to have because of their social and protective nature but given their size, will needboth training and a watchful eye.

 By merit of their big size and their protective nature coupled with a neutral suspicion of strangers, they require experienced owners who have the time and space to train them.
 They also require early and ongoing socialisation along with management to ensure they’re safe and calm around other dogs.

 Bloodhounds are a well-known big dog, standing at 58-69cm (22-27 inches) and weighing 41-50kg.
-Their long, pendulous ears and wrinkly skin are really recognisable but their bodies and limbs are also super powerful.
+Their long, pendulous ears and wrinkly skin make them instantly recognisable and their bodies and limbs and built for stamina if not speed.

 These big dogs have a gentle nature and are great with children.
 Bloodhounds are true family dogs and don’t like to be left alone.

-As you can tell from their name, Bloodhounds need to have the opportunity to use their amazing nose so any training with this involved is one they’d love!
+As you can tell from their name, Bloodhounds need to have the opportunity to use their amazing nose so any training and exercise with this involved is one they’d love!

 14. Akita – 61-71cms, 34-50kg